Airbnb Co-Host: Beginner’s Guide

 In the Co-Host tab, you can invite new co-hosts, access info about them, and manage their permissions and payouts.
 Co-hosts need an Airbnb account to accept your invitation.

-When you invite a co‑host, you’ll need to enter their email address and set their permissions.
+When you invite someone you know as a co‑host, you’ll need to enter their email address and set their permissions.
 You can choose from the following options:

-• Full access—to manage your calendar, listing, permissions of other co‑hosts, message guests, and view payouts and transaction history
+Full access—to manage your calendar, price settings, listing, permissions of other co‑hosts, message guests, review the Earnings dashboard, and view co-host payouts set by the listing owner.

 After choosing what a co-host can access to help manage your listing, you can add a message to personalize your invite, then click or tap Send.